-My momma taught me about the two Johns; about the first settlement and the killin' that came after.
+My momma taught me about the two Johns; about the settlement and the killin' that came after.
 She taught history and American literature when she were a younger woman, before I were born.
 When she spoke of our history – America’s history, she would get a spark in her eye like she were a proud mother, even on the subject a' murder.
 As if America were one a' her own children, and I surmise if I had murdered a man while she were alive, she woulda’ told it as some kind a' beautiful yarn.

-HENRY; 19 and skinny, just coming into his looks but caught between school boy and young man, comes down his dirt driveway.
+HENRY; 19 and skinny, just coming into his looks but caught between school boy and young man, comes down his dirt drive.